networkoptix/nx_open/readme.md

 - **Windows**: CMake which comes with Microsoft Visual Studio is suitable.
-If desired, a standalone installation of CMake can be performed from https://cmake.org/download/; after installing, choose "Add CMake to the system PATH for all users" and add the path to `cmake.exe` to `CMakeSettings.json` (see the "Generation" section of this guide).
+If desired, a standalone installation of CMake can be performed from https://cmake.org/download/; after installing, choose "Add CMake to the system PATH for all users" and add the path to `cmake.exe` to `CMakeSettings.json` (see the "Building and debugging in Visual Studio" section of this guide).
     - ATTENTION: If you use Cygwin, make sure the Cygwin's `cmake` is not on `PATH`.

 ### Python